Authored by the expert who managed and guided the team behind the Japan Property Pack

 Do banks lend to foreigners in Osaka in 2026?

-As of early 2026, mortgage financing is available to foreign buyers in Osaka, but availability depends heavily on residency status, with permanent residents having access to most loan products while non-residents face significantly more limited options and stricter requirements.
+As of early 2026, mortgage financing is available to foreigners in Osaka, but access depends heavily on whether you are a resident of Japan (with a valid visa and stable employment) or a non-resident buyer, with residents having significantly more options and better terms.

 You can also read our latest update about mortgage and interest rates in Japan.